Jim Schwartz: Return to Tennessee

 Schwartz was hired by the Tennessee Titans as a senior defensive assistant on April 7, 2021.

 Cleveland Browns

 On January 18, 2023, Schwartz was hired by the Cleveland Browns as the defensive coordinator.
+In his first season with the Browns, Schwartz's defense led the NFL in multiple categories, including total defense and passing defense.
+The Browns also allowed an average of 270.2 yards per game, the fewest in a season by a team since the 2014 Seattle Seahawks.
+Schwartz was named the 2023 AP NFL Assistant Coach of the Year.

 Head coaching record

 Personal life

 Schwartz and his wife, Kathy, have twins Christian and Alison, along with a younger daughter, Maria.